 - Attract viewers with FAQ videos about issues, trends and advancements.
 Simple to make.
 Use a screen with a question followed by a person on camera giving the answer.

-And try an essay.
-Find your most passionate staff person.
+Try an essay.
+Find your most passionate staff person who works directly with the people you serve.
 It’s best to interview and edit the footage instead of having them memorize lines.
 Add Broll of stills and video, and simple music.
 Keep it short.
 This is one way to present your strongest case statement directly to viewers on your website.
-Or you can show a very personal statement by a staff person who works directly with people you serve.

 Three fundraising videos that don’t raise money